mirmahathir1/comp-arch-notes/Computer Architecture 2025 09 10.md

-Here is a corrected and expanded version, organized in sections.

 # 1) Why branch prediction matters

 Branches limit pipeline throughput.
 A taken branch with an unknown direction or target stalls fetch.
 Good prediction lowers control hazards and raises IPC.